madcodemonkey/CsvConverter/docs/CsvToClass/Converters/Converters-Default.md

 Notes
 - If the default converter can't figure out how to convert a property, you will get an excpetion.
 You have a couple of choose at that point:
-    - Mark the property as ignored when reading: [CsvConverter(IgnoreWhenReading = true)]
+    - Mark the property as "ignored when reading": [CsvConverter(IgnoreWhenReading = true)]
-    - Create a custom converter an add an attribute above the property: [CsvToClassTypeConverter(typeof(DecimalToIntCsvToClassConverter))]
+    - Create a custom converter and add an attribute above the property: [CsvToClassTypeConverter(typeof(DecimalToIntCsvToClassConverter))]